 Cairngorm 100 rider and horse qualifications

-Entries for the 100 mile and 75 mile elevator will be considered from riders and horses that have successfully completed 2 rides of 50 miles (80k) or above within a single day, as a member of a recognised National or International Endurance Association, preferably but not necessarily as a combination, with 1x 80k in one day ideally, being completed within the previous 12 months.
+Entries for the 100 miles, 75 miles elevator will be considered from riders and horses that have successfully completed 2 rides of 50 miles (80k) or above within a single day, as a member of a recognised National or International Endurance Association, preferably but not necessarily as a combination, with 1x 80k in one day ideally, being completed within the previous 12 months.

-Requirements for both the 50 and 30 mile route are that both the horse and rider must have completed at least 1 ride of their intended distance within the previous 3 months prior to the CG 100.
-However entries will also be considered from riders that are not affiliated to an endurance association providing proof that both the rider and horse are experienced.
+Requirements for the 50 miles class are that both the horse and rider must have completed at least 1 50 miles (80 km) within the previous 3 months prior to the CG 100.
+However, entries will also be considered from riders that are not affiliated to an endurance association providing proof that both the rider and horse are experienced.

-For all classes the horse must be 7 yrs. as at 1 January of the year of the ride.
+For all classes the horse must be 7 years of age on the 1 January of the year of the ride.

 Riders under the age of 18 years of age will only considered if accompanied by suitably qualified adult.